bennychen2004181026/marketplace_assignment/README.md

 ![cart schema](./docs/shopping_cart/shopping_cart_schema.png)

-From the shopping cart schema we can see the user_id attribute can be null while one shopping cart record is created.
-Because I need a changeable user identifier to keep track of the owner of this cart record.
-Obviously I can rewrite the user_id, therefore a changeable user_uuid is needed if I want to implement a task when a viewer doesn't log in and still can click the product to add to a shopping cart and after the viewer log in or sign up, the shopping cart is still trackable and build relationship.
+In the design of the shopping cart schema, a key feature is the flexibility of the `user_id` attribute.
+Initially, when a shopping cart record is created, the `user_id` can be null.
+This flexibility is crucial for tracking the cart's owner, especially before a user logs in or creates an account.

 ![cart relationship](./docs/shopping_cart/shopping%20cart%20relation.png)
-One shopping cart belongs to one user or a virtual user by assigning a virtual uuid.

-One shopping cart requires a specific product exists and belongs to te when it's created.

-Product id and amount are the essential attributes which represent what it is and how many of the item in the shopping cart model.
+* Virtual User UUID: To accommodate users who have not yet logged in but wish to add products to a shopping cart, I implemented a system of virtual user UUIDs.
+This allows for the tracking and later assignment of the shopping cart to a specific user account once the viewer logs in or signs up.

+* Shopping Cart and Product Relationship: Each shopping cart is associated with a specific product, and this relationship is established at the time of the cart's creation.
+The essential attributes within the shopping cart model are the product_id and amount, indicating which item is in the cart and in what quantity.

-Ok then let me explain the process of clicking an 'Add to cart' button on homepage and what is behind the scene.
+Now, let me walk you through the process that occurs when a user clicks the `Add to cart` button on the homepage and the subsequent actions that take place behind the scenes.

 ![button](./docs/shopping_cart/button.png)
 When this button is click, it actually pass that product record as a argument into a helper method as following:
 ![product to cart](./docs/shopping_cart/product%20to%20cart.png)